ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/Product requirement document (PRD).md

 ## 1. Background and motivation of this software
     It is always difficult for us to analyze and visualize data, especially if there is a large amount of it.
 Data cleaning and visualizing always consume lots of time and irritate us a lot.

-    This software is designed for analyzing and visualizing data with graphic user interface, especially for indoor temperature analyzing.
-The idea is coming up when we try to analyse data of CSET and PMB building from Building Performance Report coursework.
+    This software is designed for analyzing and visualizing data with graphic user interface, specificly for indoor temperature analyzing.
+The idea was coming up when we tried to analyse the data of CSET and PMB building for Building Performance Report coursework.
 ## 2. Key functions and Algorithm behind of this software
 * Data Aquisition
   * Read csv file into pandas dataframe.